z784324922/sls/intl.en-US/User Guide/Index and query/Overview.md

 # Overview {#concept_wjl_x3q_zdb .concept}

-Log Service provides the LogSearch/Analytics function to query and analyze large amounts of logs in real time.
-You can use this function by enabling the index and field statistics.
+Log Service enables you to query and analyze massive amounts of logs in real time by using the LogSearch and Analytics functions.
+If the index function is disabled, raw data can be used in the order that is defined by Kafka based on Shards.
+If the index function is enabled, data statistics and query are also supported.

 ## Functional advantages {#section_byk_btd_5cb .section}